drklis/Markdown-Magic/README.md

 LaTeX is a markup language, based off of TeX.
 TeX was designed for scientists and mathematicians to write clean-looking academic papers that could render mathematical notation for printing and viewing on screens.

 GitHub has incorporated LaTeX math notation directly into its Markdown rendering through [MathJax](https://www.mathjax.org/).
 By using the math environment delimiters directly in a Markdown (.md) file, you can display an equation as it was meant to be.
+Math notation allows you to communicate complex mathematical ideas clearly, whether in documentation, homework, or research notes.

+### Visualizing Diagrams: Why use Mermaid?

+Mermaid diagrams help you visualize processes, relationships, and timelines without leaving your text editor or needing specialized software.
+Mermaid is a "JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically" ([MermaidChart.com "About Mermaid"](https://docs.mermaidchart.com/mermaid-oss/intro/index.html#about-mermaid)[^1]).

 #### Example